Skip to Content

 Bahia Concha, Santa Marta

 Bahia Concha is a beach that is not very busy and has crystal clear water.
-For those that don’t have time to make a full trip to Tayrona (or who prefer fewer people), this is a great easy alternative.
+For those who don’t have time to make a full trip to Tayrona (or who prefer fewer people), this is a great easy alternative.

 Touring a coffee farm in Minca